 Dance lessons are a part of the girls' physical education curriculum in grades kindergarten through eigh.
 Dance classes are ballet- and jazz-based, and are designed to increase strength, flexibility, balance, coordination and rhythm, as well as to promote creativity and expression.
 Private after school dance classes are offered to children beginning in kindergarten as well.

-The Challenge Center, a program for academically gifted students, is provided for students who qualify from grades 4 through 8.
+GATE, a program for academically gifted students, is provided for students who qualify from grades 4 through 8.
 Its purpose is to demonstrate the most effective and innovative concepts and techniques for appropriately meeting the extended and educational needs of academically gifted children.
 Admission is based on the total points earned within an identification matrix: intelligence quotient of 130 or above, consistently strong reading, math, and language arts scores on Terra Nova Standardized tests, a superior group IQ such as the Cognitive Skills Index, teacher recommendations, as well as a superior classroom profile of the student.
 The program places strong emphasis on the higher mental processes, which allow the students to develop their creativity and to practice the skills of problem solving.

 Creative Thinking Skills